wohaco/despace/venus.md

 <p style="page-break-after:always"> </p>

-> <small>*Terms:* **Venus** — English term. **Венера** — Russian equivalent.</small>
+> <small>**Venus** — EN term. **Венера** — RU analogue.</small>

-**Venus** (astro. ♀ [ ❐](f/aob/venus/venus_symbol_svg.png)) — is the second planet from the Sun.
+**Venus** (astro. ♀ [ ❐](f/aob/venus/venus_symbol_svg.png)) — is the second [planet](aob.md) from the Sun.
 Named after the Roman goddess of love & beauty.
 No moons.
 In ~ 3.5 billion years the [Earth](earth.md) may look like Venus in terms of surface conditions.

 [![](f/aob/universe/terrestrial_planet_size_comparisons_thumb.jpg)](f/aob/universe/terrestrial_planet_size_comparisons.png)

 It’s one of the 4 terrestrial planets in the Solar System — it’s a rocky Earth‑like body, similar in size & mass, & is often described as Earth’s “sister” or “twin”.
-Its ⌀ = 12 103.6 km (7 520.8 mi) — only 638.4 km (396.7 mi) less than Earth’s — & its mass is 81.5 % of Earth; surface conditions differ radically from Earth’s because its dense atmosphere is CO₂ 96.5 % & N ~ 3.5 %.
+Its ⌀ = 12 103.6 ㎞ (7 520.8 mi) — only 638.4 ㎞ (396.7 mi) less than Earth’s — & its mass is 81.5 % of Earth; surface conditions differ radically from Earth’s because its dense atmosphere is CO₂ 96.5 % & N ~ 3.5 %.

 |*Venus*|*Map*|*Map*|*Map*|
 |:--|:--|:--|:--|